Mog-coding/modal-react/README.md

 # Morgand's Simple React modal
+This is a student's project of modal.

 ## Install
     npm install @morgand/modal-react

-## Usage example with required code
+## Usage example

     import { useState } from "react";
     import ModalComp from "./lib/components/ModalComp";